arthastheking113/arthastheking113/README.md

 You can have a look at all of my projects in my online portfolio.
 This is the link to my online portfolio:  https://duylanle-portfolio.netlify.app/

-Notes: All of my projects are hosted on a free Heroku Server, so, It will take a minute to boot up.
+Notes: All of my projects are hosted on a free Heroku Server, so, It will take about a minute to boot up.